-Need to quickly locate that confirmation form, find the latest marketing discount sent out, or final design documentation?
+Need to quickly locate that confirmation form, find the latest marketing communications, or final design documentation?

 In Excel, that’s simply not possible.

-As such, time is spent sifting through multiple systems and not only does this lower efficiency, it can also lead to duplication of efforts across the whole business.
+As such, time is spent sifting through multiple systems decreasing efficiency and duplicating efforts across the whole business.

 6 – Limited Workflows